 At C2C, our team of diabetic runners had just turned the corner to cross the finish line.
 We were feeling pretty good already — and then we felt great, when we realized that the last six teams to finish had waited for us, and were cheering us on as we crossed.

 We had all helped each other out on the 223-mile course, donating water bottles and gels, warning of hazards, and literally helping illuminate the road at night.
 By the time we all finished, we had all faced wild dogs, snakes, fire ants, dust-choked country roads with no signage and sometimes no pavement, no bathrooms, 95-degree heat and 80% humidity.
 We were family.

 Your nutritional counseling business will run into “down” business cycles.
 Your weight loss center’s image may need a makeover.
 Your chain of health clubs may lose members as they age and become less active.
 Don’t hide in your office trying to figure it all out by yourself.

 Lesson learned: You’re not alone.
 You’re part of a bigger community full of people who share your mission to make the world a healthier place.
 Don’t be afraid to reach out, and be generous with your time and expertise when you have the opportunity to pay it forward.

 4. Think big.
 No, bigger than that.

-I knew I wanted to do something epic, and after I decided to tackle the Capital to Coast relay, it wasn’t hard to find others who wanted to join in.
+Speaking for myself, I knew I wanted to do something epic, and after I decided to tackle the Capital to Coast relay, it wasn’t hard to find others who wanted to join in.